Procedural impropriety in Singapore administrative law: Arising from a non-pecuniary interest

-In addition to a pecuniary interest, other forms of personal interest that an adjudicator has in a decision may give the impression that he or she is biased.
+In addition to a pecuniary interest, other forms of personal interest that an adjudicator has in a decision may give the impression that of bias.
 As the High Court stated in Re Singh Kalpanath (1992), a likelihood of bias may arise because an adjudicator (1) has already indicated partisanship by expressing opinions antagonistic or favourable to the parties before him; (2) has made known his views about the merits of the very issue or issues of a similar nature in such a way as to suggest prejudgment; or (3) has a personal relationship with the party or there is close kinship between the adjudicator and a party.

 Bias arising out of a non-pecuniary interest can, like a pecuniary interest, result in the automatic disqualification of a judge from hearing a case.
 In R. v.
 Bow Street Metropolitan Stipendiary Magistrate, ex parte Pinochet Ugarte (No. 2) (1999), the issue was whether Lord Hoffmann should be regarded as automatically disqualified from hearing an appeal by Augusto Pinochet against his extradition to Spain to stand trial for crimes against humanity.
 Lord Hoffmann was the Director and Chairperson of Amnesty International Charity Ltd., a company undertaking the aspects of the work of Amnesty International Ltd. which are charitable under UK law.
 He had no pecuniary interest in the company as he was neither employed nor paid by it, but had carried out fund-raising for it.
 Amnesty International Ltd. was a party to the case against Pinochet.
 The House of Lords decided the issue in the affirmative, stating that as the fundamental principle is that a man cannot be a judge in his own cause, there is no good reason in principle for limiting automatic disqualification only to pecuniary interests.

 However, any attempt to recuse a judge from hearing a case on the ground of a conflict of interest must be based on credible grounds, and must not be motivated by any extraneous purpose.
 Otherwise, the rule could become a charter for abuse by manipulative advocates.
 A judge "would be as wrong to yield to a tenuous or frivolous objection as he would to ignore an objection of substance".